 Leading tech firms are often the parent company of lesser-known products or services that could be just as interesting.
 Particularly when it comes to entrenched mega-cap tech stocks, their future potential depends on revenue streams that have yet to be fully realized yet—not the big-name products consumers currently use.

-The tech stocks here are listed in alphabetical order.
+The tech stocks here are listed in reverse order of market capitalization (so, from smallest to largest).

 DepositPhotos